-Pet Spay and Neuter for Peace of Mind
+Pet Spay and Neuter for Peace of Mind in Wilmington

 Getting your female pet spayed and your male pet neutered gives you peace of mind knowing you’re helping to prevent conditions such as uterine infection, breast cancer, and prostatitis.
 At Wilmington Animal Hospital, we have over seven decades of giving exceptional veterinary care.
-This care centers around educating pet owners from a holistic standpoint, and our pet spay and neuter services are no different.
+This care centers around educating pet owners from a holistic standpoint, and our pet spay and neuter services in Wilmington are no different.
 We know that the decision of when to spay and neuter or if to spay and neuter your pet is complicated.
 We’re here for the Wilmington pet community to discuss the pros and cons, as well as the appropriate age of these procedures.

 Timing Your Pet’s Spay or Neuter